khattab-o8/Cpp-Projects/Project 03 - Bank Management System (using functional programming approach)/README.md

-# Bank Management System in C++
+# 🏦 Bank Management System in C++

-A simple **Bank Management System** written in C++ that provides a menu-driven interface to manage client data.
-This project is designed to handle basic operations like adding, viewing, updating, and deleting client information.
+A simple **Bank Management System** written in C++ that provides a menu-driven interface to manage client data and perform transactions.
+This project is designed to handle basic operations such as adding, viewing, updating, and deleting client information, as well as performing multiple transactions like **Deposit**, **Withdraw**, and **Total Balances**.

 ---